amrityasingh/amrityasingh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python, Machine Learning and Natural Language Processing.
+- 🔭 I’m currently working as a Quant Analyst in Fixed Income, Forex, and Equity markets.
-- 🌱 I’m currently learning Neural Networks and Computer Vision.
 - 👯 I’m looking to collaborate on Projects.
-- 🤔 I’m looking for help with internships
-- 💬 Ask me about Python, Machine Learning.
+- 💬 Ask me about Python, Quant, Trading.
 - 📫 How to reach me: amrityasingh05@gmail.com